 When you are covered by more than one dental plan, the dental carriers follow a process to determine the order of payment and the amount each will pay.
 (Example: A child who is covered by both parents’ plans.)

-The fixed dollar amounts an enrollee is responsible for when receiving treatment, usually in DHMO-type plans.
+The fixed dollar amounts a member is responsible for when receiving treatment, usually in DHMO-type plans.

-The share of expenses that an enrollee must pay, including any deductibles, copayments/coinsurance and amounts over the annual or lifetime maximum.
+The share of expenses that a member must pay, including any deductibles, copayments/coinsurance and amounts over the annual or lifetime maximum.